This website requires JavaScript.

 Since flexible materials are hygroscopic, they absorb moisture.
 For this reason, all bare flex boards must be routinely pre-baked in a controlled oven before assembly.
 This prevents the moisture from turning into steam and causing delamination during soldering.

 This is a fundamental step.
-It is necessary to mount the flexible circuits onto a rigid carrier pallet or jig-often high-temperature aluminum or composite, which provides the necessary flatness and mechanical stability for automated processing via pin alignment or vacuum suction.
+The flexible circuits must be mounted onto a rigid carrier pallet or jig — often high-temperature aluminum or composite — which provides the necessary flatness and mechanical stability for automated processing via pin alignment or vacuum suction.

 Phase 2: Surface Mount Technology (SMT)

 Surface Mount Devices (SMDs) are placed accurately onto the paste by high-speed SMT machines.
-The downward pressure, the Z-axis force, of the machine is carefully calibrated to seat the component correctly, avoiding the deformation of the material.
+The downward Z-axis force of the machine is carefully calibrated to seat the component correctly, avoiding deformation of the material.

 The assembly passes through a forced hot air convection oven while remaining mounted on the carrier jig.
 The reflow profile is tightly controlled and set at the lower end of the solder paste manufacturer's recommended temperature range to minimize thermal stress on thin substrates.

-1. Lower Peak Temperature: Typically maintained below 235 °C to protect temperature-sensitive materials such as polyimide substrates.
+Lower Peak Temperature: typically maintained below 235 °C to protect temperature-sensitive materials such as polyimide substrates.

-2. Slower Ramp-up Rate: A controlled ramp-up rate helps prevent thermal shock and substrate warping in thin or flexible boards.
+Slower Ramp-up Rate: a controlled ramp-up rate helps prevent thermal shock and substrate warping in thin or flexible boards.

 The carrier jig is crucial during this process, as it ensures uniform heat distribution and mechanical stability across the assembly.